Greg McDermott: North Dakota State

 In April 2000, McDermott resigned his Wayne State post and accepted the head coaching position at North Dakota State.
-In his lone season with State, he led the Bison to an overall record of 15 wins and 11 losses (15–11) en route to an eighth place finish in the North Central Conference.
+In his lone season with NDSU, he led the Bison to an overall record of 15 wins and 11 losses (15–11) en route to an eighth place finish in the North Central Conference.

 Northern Iowa

 On April 3, 2001, McDermott was introduced as head coach at his alma mater, Northern Iowa.

 McDermott remained as the Panthers' head coach for five seasons between 2001 and 2006.
 During his tenure he led Northern Iowa to an overall record of 90 wins and 63 losses (90–63), the 2004 Missouri Valley Conference tournament championship and the 2004, 2005, and 2006 NCAA Tournaments.

 Iowa State

 McDermott resigned his position with Northern Iowa on March 21, 2006, and accepted the same one at Iowa State.
 McDermott was the Cyclones' head coach for four seasons between 2007 and 2010, and during his tenure led them to an overall record of 59 wins and 68 losses (59–68).
 His marquee victory at Iowa State came on March 6, 2010, against No. 5 Kansas State.
 This was his only victory over a ranked team while with the Cyclones.